 How long does the procedure take?

-After your initial one hour consultation, and assessment, the procedure generally takes about 10 minutes.
+After your initial half-hour consultation, and assessment, the procedure generally takes about 10 minutes.
 (All consultations and treatments take place at our clinic in Nelson or the Churchill Private Hospital in Blenheim).

 How quickly does it work?